jarosales1029/CourseProject_CS410_Meep_Meep/README.md

 1) An overview of the function of the code (i.e., what it does and what it can be used for).

+&nbsp; CS410 Project Tutorial.pptx
+&nbsp; 1_Data_Processing_Cleaning.ipynb
+&nbsp; 2_Streamlit_Frontend.py

 2) Documentation of how the software is implemented with sufficient detail so that others can have a basic understanding of your code for future extension or any further improvement.

+&nbsp; CS410 Project Tutorial.pptx
+&nbsp; 1_Data_Processing_Cleaning.ipynb
+&nbsp; 2_Streamlit_Frontend.py

 3) Documentation of the usage of the software including either documentation of usages of APIs or detailed instructions on how to install and run a software, whichever is applicable.

+&nbsp; CS410 Project Tutorial.pptx

 4) Brief description of contribution of each team member in case of a multi-person team.

+&nbsp; CS410 Project Tutorial.pptx